Conferences and Exhibitions

 Conferences and exhibitions provide a good opportunity for businesses to engage with potential customers face to face, maintain or enhance their profile, network and generate new business leads and feedback.

-However, costs can be significant, particularly for small to medium sized enterprises (SMEs).
+However, costs can be significant, particularly for SMEs.
 Not only may you have to pay attendance or exhibitors fees, but the costs of producing new promotional materials to hand out, travel and hotel accommodation can soon mount up, not to mention the time staff spend away from your core business.

 To ensure you get the most out of the event, we suggest putting in place the following simple processes and procedures:

 Choose your events carefully

 It may sound obvious, but there are so many conferences and exhibitions taking place throughout the year that it can be hard to decide which ones to go to, and easy to spend a large chunk of your budget on some that are irrelevant, expensive and a complete waste of time.
 Therefore, it's vital that you do some research before signing up, even if it's just asking other people who have attended in the past if it's a worthwhile investment.
 To help you decide, you should also try to establish your exact reasons for attending and what you hope to achieve when you're there - is it to reach new clients or customers, to launch a new product or to learn best practice from business leaders in your sector.